 You might feel like you're in the country in the backyard at Farm on Adderley.

 1108 Cortelyou Road

-The Farm on Adderley has been drawing brunch, lunch, and dinner crowds from all over Brooklyn (and Manhattan) with its focus on fresh, seasonal ingredients and farm-to-table ethos.
+Despite its location deep into Ditmas Park, Brooklyn, the Farm on Adderley has been drawing brunch, lunch, and dinner crowds from all over the borough (and Manhattan) with its focus on fresh, seasonal ingredients and farm-to-table ethos.
 Its rustic garden is perfect for the warmer months.
 Kids can choose from grilled cheese, buttered noodles, organic hot dogs, and tofu or order items from the regular menu such as chocolate bread, French toast, or chicken schnitzel.

 Fornino — Brooklyn Bridge Park

 A go-to for pizza, this location is nestled right along the water of Brooklyn Bridge Park near the epic string of hidden playgrounds right off of Atlantic Avenue.
 Come early so the kids can expend their bountiful energy on the slides and swings (or splash park) then head to Fornino's rooftop restaurant to enjoy the sunset with views of Manhattan and the Statue of Liberty over brick-oven pizza.
 Note: The restaurant is open seasonally only (weather permitting, May–October).